History of salt: Solar evaporation of seawater

 In regions where the climate is conducive—specifically where the ratio of evaporation to rainfall is sufficiently high—solar evaporation of seawater is an effective method for producing salt.
 This process takes advantage of the natural power of the sun to evaporate water, leaving behind concentrated brine that eventually crystallizes into salt.
 The system involves a series of interconnected evaporation ponds.
 As seawater moves through these ponds, it becomes progressively more concentrated due to the loss of water through evaporation.
 By the time the brine reaches the final pond, it has reached a saturation point where salt begins to crystallize and settle on the floor of the pond.

 This method is particularly appealing because it relies on renewable energy, making it an environmentally friendly and cost-effective way to harvest salt.
 Many of the world’s largest salt production facilities utilize solar evaporation as their primary method of salt extraction.

 One of the most notable examples is the Guerrero Negro saltworks, located in the Ojo de Liebre coastal lagoon in Mulejé, Baja California, Mexico.
 This saltworks is recognized as the largest in the world in both size and production capacity, producing millions of tons of salt annually.
 It serves as a model of industrial-scale solar evaporation and plays a significant role in the global salt market.

 A 'zouthuisje', i.e. little salt-house, used for salt making today.
 Many of these structures can be found near Twekkelo in Twente, the Netherlands.

 Other major salt-producing regions employing similar methods include the coastal areas of Australia and the Mediterranean coasts of France and Spain.
 These locations share the necessary climatic conditions, such as abundant sunshine, minimal rainfall, and consistent wind patterns, which facilitate efficient evaporation.
 The salt produced in these regions is used for a wide range of purposes, from culinary and industrial applications to de-icing roads in colder climates.

-This ancient yet modernized technique of salt production continues to be a cornerstone of the global salt industry, combining the simplicity of natural processes with the scale and efficiency demanded by modern markets.
+This ancient yet modernized technique of salt production remains a cornerstone of the global salt industry, combining the simplicity of natural processes with the scale and efficiency demanded by modern markets.